flexera-public/policy_templates/README_GUIDELINE.md

 ### Other (OPTIONAL)

-Write additional details the policy developer or policy manager or approver may need to know to use or change the policy.
+Write additional details the policy designer, policy manager or policy approver may need to know to use or change the policy.

 ### Example Readme

 Copy and paste the example below to start a new policy readme from scratch.
 See more details about each section above.

 ```
-## Name of the policy
+## Replace this text with the policy name

 ### What It Does